jakdept/jakdept/dotfiles/readme.md

 chsh -s /usr/local/bin/fish
 ```

 You should now have iterm.
-Open it, change the font to Hack, and then you can do multiple things below in different windows at the same time.
+Open it and:
+* Change the font to hack
+* Set the default directory to ~/Downloads/
+* Set window transparency

 ### Setup VSCode